-In the Bachelor of Arts (4year), students have the option of taking a minor in addition to their major.
+In the Bachelor of Arts (4-year), students have the option of taking a minor in addition to their major.
 Although students must declare a major when they become BA (4-year) program students, they may declare a minor at any point in their studies.
 A BA minor comprises 30 credits distinct from the major in a related discipline in the Humanities or Social Sciences offered at Athabasca University.
-At least 15 of the 30 minor credits must be at the 300 or 400 level.
+At least 15 of the 30 minor credits must be at the 300 or

+400 level.
 If they choose a minor, students must still complete all requirements of the major.
 No course can be used to complete requirements for both the major and the minor.
 The minor will be recorded on the transcript.
 Available BA minors are:

 - > Anthropology

-- > Canadian Studies
+- Canadian Studies

-- > English
+- English

 - > French

 - > Global Studies

-- Heritage ResourcesManagement
+- > Heritage Resources Management

 - > History

 - > Humanities

-- > Inclusive Education
+- Inclusive Education

-- > Labour Studies
+- Labour Studies

 - > Philosophy

-- Political Economy
+- > Political Economy

 - > Political Science

 - > Psychology

 - > Public Administration

 - > Sociology

 - > Women's and Gender Studies

-Minimum credits required At the senior (300 or 400) level (including 18 credits at the 400 level) 75 In the major (compulsory) may be higher depending on the specific requirements of the major 45 Minimum senior-level credits in major (including a minimum of 12 credits at the 400 level) 30 Arts ☑ (Humanities and social sciences) 96 Humanities ♂, a minimum of > Social science ♂, minimum of 18 18 Science 🗹 6 Residency requirement.
+Total credits in the program 120 Minimum credits required At the senior (300 or 400) level (including 18 credits at the 400 level) 75 In the major (compulsory) may be higher depending on the specific requirements of the major 45 Minimum senior-level credits in major (including a minimum of 12 credits at the 400 level) 30 Arts ☑ (Humanities and social sciences) 96 &gt; Humanities ♂, a minimum of &gt; Social science ♂, minimum of 18 18 Science 🗹 6 Residency requirement.
 A minimum of 30 credits must be obtained through Athabasca University.
-30 Graduation with Distinction or credits program requirements for the Bachelor of Arts (4-year) with Major:
+30 Graduation with Distinction or Great Distinction.
+At least 24 credits